| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 The data analyzed in Berendse et al. (2021) also contained the limed plots and contained, for the multivariate analyses, imputations of the few missing samples after 1966.

-numeric identifier for a sample
+Sample numeric identifier for a sample

-numeric identifier of the block (1 or 2)
+Block numeric identifier of the block (1 or 2)

-year of sampling
+A year of sampling

-fertilizer treatment, condensed to four treatments ("Cntrl"
+B fertilizer treatment, condensed to four treatments ("Cntrl" is the referencelevel)

-count out of 100 subsamples of species AgrCap, and so on for the remaining 97 species
+AgrCap count out of 100 subsamples of species AgrCap, and so on for the remaining 97 species

 Berendse, F., Geerts, R.H.E.M., Elberse, W.T., Bezemer, T.M., Goedhart, P.W., Xue, W., Noordijk, E., ter Braak, C.J.F. & Korevaar, H. (2021) A matter of time: Recovery of plant species diversity in wild plant communities at declining nitrogen deposition.
 Diversity and Distributions, 27, 1180-1193. https://doi.org/10.1111/ddi.13266